rithikagangishetty/CalendarApp/README.md

 ## Getting Started

-To access the Calendar Web Application, open your web browser and navigate to http://192.168.4.153:5004.
+To access the Calendar Application, open your web browser and navigate to http://192.168.4.153:5004.